 The California self employment tax is divided into two different calculations.
 The first is the 12.4% Social Security amount that is paid on a set amount, which in 2020 will be the first $137,700 of your net earnings.
 The second payment to Medicare is 2.9%, applied against all your combined net earnings.
 There are some variations if your spouse works for you, you have a family business, or you have a married couples business.

-California self employment tax has to be paid on a quarterly basis, if you expect to owe more than $500, you'll have to make payments on:
+If you expect to owe more than $500, you'll have to make California estimated tax payments on:

 If you don’t make the payments on that schedule, you could be subject to a penalty.